21st April 2022, Paris (FR)

 The Living Dead - On the trail of a female (2022).

 Laura Cinti, artist and Roots and Seeds XXI's production awardee and Debbie Jewitt, conservation scientist for Ezemvelo KZN Wildlife, the provincial conservation authority for KwaZulu-Natal, South Africa.

 How to reproduce when you are the last male of your species and all the females have disappeared?
 No science fiction here but the reality of Encephalartos woodii, a tropical plant of the cycad family of which only one male remained and whose clones live in botanical gardens.
 What to do when faced with the loss of a species?
 Should it be preserved no matter what, should it be recreated?

-Meredith Root-Bernstein.
-Ethnobiologist, ecologist, conservation scientist, CNRS researcher at the Muséum National d’Histoire Naturelle, Paris.
+Marit Miklepp, Estonian artist and resident with Roots and Seeds XXI, and Meredith Root-Bernstein, ethnobiologist, ecologist, conservation scientist, CNRS researcher at the Muséum National d’Histoire Naturelle, Paris.

 Mounds and heaps are "treasure boxes" for archaeologists but also for ethnobiologists and conservation specialists.
 Between "archive" and "instrument of life evolution", these piles and heaps are at the heart of the collaboration between Marit Mihklepp, recipient of the Roots & Seeds XXI Residence - Maison Malina and Meredith Root-Bernstein, researcher at the Muséum National d'Histoire Naturelle, who will report about their exploration of the Parisian accumulations, piles and holes.